MtDalPizzol/laravel-viltify/README.md

 # Enter the resources folder
 cd resources

-# Lift the devserver
+# Lift the assets devserver
 npm run serve

+# Lift the PHP server in another terminal
+# (if you're not already running one)
+php artisan serve
 ```

 > **HEADS UP**:

-> By the default, the devserver will lift at port `8080`.
+> Be aware that you're running two servers, just like when you use Laravel Mix.
+Your PHP application runs at port `80` while the devserver runs at `8080`.
+So, in your browser, you navigate to your PHP application at port `80`, for instance: `http://localhost`.

 ## **Troubleshooting**